techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-call-logs-on-poco-m6-5g-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-2">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
     The call history in the Poco M6 5G is useful in different ways.
 For instance, with the help of the call log, you can trace a number from an unwanted caller.
 But sometimes you may lose the call history in different situations such as after upgrading to the latest Android system, by deleting the call history accidentally, by deleting a number from the history.
-We will introduce a quick way for you to recover Poco M6 5G call history directly from <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+We will introduce a quick way for you to recover Poco M6 5G call history directly from <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
   </p>
 </div>
 </div>